bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 it aligns with the location of a node, a box and/or a Cartesian plane.
 For the node and box, only the x/y locations are altered.
 However, for a Cartesian plane, both the x/y locations and x/y scalings are alterd.

-## The 'sweepflag'

-The 'sweepflag' is an internal flag of 0/1 that determines the sweep rotation of certain operation.
-The default value is 0, which denotes a counter-clockwise ratation.
-However, if set to 1 it would mean a clockwise rotation.
-It could be set by the directive of "^sweepflag:1".

-    draw ^sweepflag:1 (0,0) [ellipse:4,3]